xivanalysis/xivanalysis/README.md

 The modules are split into a number of groups:

-- `core`: Unsurprisingly, the core system modules.
-These provide commonly-used functionality (see the section on dependency below), as well as job-agnostic modules such as "Don't die".
+- `core`:These provide commonly-used functionality (see the section on dependency below), as well as job-agnostic modules such as "Don't die".
-- `jobs/[job]`: Each supported job has its own group of modules, that provide specialised analysis/information for that job.
+- `jobs/[job]`: Each supported job has its own group of modules.
+These provide specialised analysis/information for that job.
-- `bosses/[boss]`: Like jobs, some bosses have groups of modules, usually used to analyse unique fight mechanics, or provide concrete implementations that fflogs does not currently provide itself.
+- `bosses/[boss]`: Some bosses have groups of modules.
+They usually used to analyse unique fight mechanics, or provide concrete implementations that fflogs does not provide.

 Modules from `core` are loaded first, followed by bosses, then jobs.